 In the DRT5's defense, the 6D ATB 1T Evo helmet takes the cake for the heavyweight title at 515 grams.
 For comparison, our Editor's Choice Award winner, the Specialized Ambush with ANGi weighs only 350 grams, roughly 30% less than the DRT5.

 The DRT5 has an in-mold construction that looks and feels very high quality.
 There are no gaps between the robust feeling polycarbonate shell and the thick EPS foam lining.
 The shell extends into each of the vent holes to protect the exposed EPS foam, and it wraps around the lower edge of the helmet for additional strength and protection.

 It also has a bit of mass to it.
 It's the second heaviest model in the test, and it really feels like it could take some hits.
 It can stand up to regular abuse in transport or getting tossed in the truck bed for a shuttle lap.
 All of the adjustable features seem relatively solid and have stood up to our abuse during testing.
 The cable from the Boa fit adjustment feels like it could potentially be a little flimsy, but we struggle to think of a reason that it would ever break.
 We've noticed that the velcro tabs across the brow that hold the sweat guide/pad in place aren't especially grippy and could become a problem down the road.

 The DRT5 retails for $200.
 Sure, this is a well-made helmet with durable construction, unique features, and adequate protection, but we have a hard time saying this is a good value.
 It's less ventilated and significantly heavier than many of its competitors that cost roughly the same or even less.
 For the same price, we'd probably opt for our Editors' Choice Award winner, the Specialized Ambush with ANGi, or we'd spend a few bucks more to get the POC Tectal Race SPIN.
-If you're looking for the best value, we suggest checking out the Bell 4Forty MIPS which costs less than half at retail and scores higher than the DRT5.
+If you're looking for the best value, we suggest checking out the Giro Chronicle which costs half the price at retail and scores higher than the DRT5.